 The process of harvesting nodules on the seabed will not release dissolved carbon, but any abyssal water brought to the surface would release some of its dissolves inorganic carbon as carbon dioxide.
 Although the released carbon dioxide would be very small and have no significant effect on the climate, it is important to return abyssal water to the depths, mainly because of its high nutrient load.

-The present scenarios for seabed mining in the Basin would not release significant amounts of deposited inorganic, deposited organic carbon or dissolved carbon, and would not have a significant effect on the climate crisis.
+CONCLUSION The present scenarios for seabed mining in the Basin would not release significant amounts of deposited inorganic, deposited organic carbon or dissolved carbon, and would not have a significant effect on the climate crisis.
 This is mainly because of the nature of the Basin’s environment, rather than anything special about the mining scenarios.